-- reviewing and approving (or, when the Compensation Committee deems it appropriate, recommending for approval by our Board of Directors) the compensation of our executive officers, including the Chief Executive Officer and our other executive officers; - · overseeing the evaluation of our senior executives; - reviewing and making recommendations to our Board of Directors with respect to incentive-compensation and equity-based plans that are subject to Board approval; - approving tax-qualified, non-discriminatory employee benefit plans (and parallel nonqualified plans) for which stockholder approval is not sought and pursuant to which options or stock may be acquired by our officers, directors, employees or consultants; - · reviewing and making recommendations to our Board of Directors with respect to director compensation; and - overseeing and administering our equity incentive plans.
+- reviewing and approving (or, when the Compensation Committee deems it appropriate, recommending for approval by our Board of Directors) the compensation of our executive officers, including the Chief Executive Officer and our other executive officers; - overseeing the evaluation of our senior executives; - reviewing and making recommendations to our Board of Directors with respect to incentive-compensation and equity-based plans that are subject to Board approval; - approving tax-qualified, non-discriminatory employee benefit plans (and parallel nonqualified plans) for which stockholder approval is not sought and pursuant to which options or stock may be acquired by our officers, directors, employees or consultants; - · reviewing and making recommendations to our Board of Directors with respect to director compensation; and - · overseeing and administering our equity incentive plans.

-The members of our Compensation Committee have been Ms. Wallen (Chair), Dr. Li and Ms. Cloyd, since January 20, 2022.
-Prior to that, the members of the Compensation Committee since our 2020 Annual Meeting of Stockholders held on December 29, 2020 were Ms. Wallen (Chair) and Ms. Cloyd.
+The members of our Compensation Committee are Ms. Wallen (Chair), Ms. Cloyd and Dr. Li.
+Ms. Cloyd will no longer serve on our Compensation Committee following our 2023 Annual Meeting of Stockholders.
 Our Board of Directors has determined that all members of the Compensation Committee are independent as defined under the Nasdaq Marketplace Rules.
-The Compensation Committee met five times during 2021.
+The Compensation Committee met five times during 2022.